The Most Beautiful Coastal Town of Florida

 Cape San Blas

-Cape San Blas offers soft white sand and calm, bright water.
-The area feels quiet and open, which adds to its charm.
-For example, you can enjoy easy shelling and regular dolphin sightings along the shore.
+Cape San Blas is known for soft white sand and calm, bright Gulf water.
+The long shoreline feels peaceful and uncrowded, which adds to the natural charm.
+Many visitors also enjoy shelling along the beach and watching for dolphins offshore.

 St. Joseph Peninsula State Park